Dear Fellow Goat Lover,

 Perhaps you’re just starting your herd with a few goats.
-In Dairy Goat Journal, you’ll learn the basics of goat management, including housing, milking, deworming, disease management and other issues.
-Don’t even think about trying to guess your way to experience – relying on Dairy Goat Journal makes your life so much easier!
+In Goat Journal, you’ll learn the basics of goat management, including housing, milking, deworming, disease management and other issues.
+Don’t even think about trying to guess your way to experience – relying on Goat Journal makes your life so much easier!

-Special note: The more you learn, the more you’ll enjoy your goats, and the more goats you’ll want – and the more you’ll need Dairy Goat Journal!
+Special note: The more you learn, the more you’ll enjoy your goats, and the more goats you’ll want – and the more you’ll need Goat Journal!

 What if you’re deeply interested in the show ring?
 We’ve got you covered there, too.
 From what to pack when you’re traveling with your goats, to our regular guide to judging different breeds, to the complete results of every major show (with color photos of the winners!), we’re a complete resource for everything to do with showing.